-3 sem hrs crThis course is a study of developmentally appropriate practices and the teacher's role in supporting development of young children ages birth through eight.
-Curriculum planning including goals, environment, roles of teachers and parents, materials, and settings are emphasized.
-Field experiences during the course are required.
-Enrollment requires approval of the Coordinator of Early Childhood Education or the Director of the Department of Education.
-(Formerly ECED 1020)
+Early Childhood Curriculum is a study of developmentally appropriate practices and the teacher's role in supporting development of children ages birth through eight.
+Also included is an emphasis on curriculum planning including goals, environment, and roles of teachers and of families, materials, and settings.
+Field experience is required.